rdamehta/West-Nile-Virus-in-Chicago-Geographic-Predictions-and-Supervised-Learning/README.md

 This repository was forked from the Kaggle West Nile Virus competition [Kaggle West Nile (https://www.kaggle.com/c/predict-west-nile-virus/)

-[This file](https://www.kaggle.com/c/predict-west-nile-virus/download/west_nile.zip) sets up the directory structure (including all of the competition data):
+[This file](https://www.kaggle.com/c/predict-west-nile-virus/download/west_nile.zip) sets up the directory structure:

 - `input`: this contains all of the data files for the competition
 - `working`: on Kaggle, scripts run with this as the working directory.
 We recommend you do the same thing locally to avoid mixing output files with source files.